ever-utn-devops/container-docker/README.md

 - **docker restart**: it restarts a container
     > docker restart mycontainer

+- **docker container exec -it containerid ls pathToDirectory**: It is to go into a specific folder in a container

+- **docker network create**: it creates a new network inside of Docker
+    > docker network create mynetwork-name
+- **docker network rm**: it removes an existing network inside of Docker
+    > docker network rm mynetwork-name
+- **docker inspect containerId**: It inspects and displayes the container configuration
+    > Example: docker inspect fe09ab279e47
+- **running a container with a network**
+    > docker run -dp 3000:3000 --network mynetwork-name --network-alias myalias --name mycontainer-name myimage-name
+- **running a container and sending it environment variables**
+    > docker run -dp 3000:3000 --network mynetwork-name -e USER_DB=ebarahona -e PASSWORD=123x21 --name mycontainer-name myimage-name

 # Workshop -  Working with Docker containers

 ## Running the RestApi locally